-The galactic center with its supermassive Black Hole Sgr A* and its extreme gravitational potential offers a unique possibility to study effects of general relativity.
-We use the stars in close orbits around the black hole, especially S2, to find deviations from Newtonian gravity and test General Relativity in different ways.
+The Galactic Center with its supermassive black hole Sagittarius A* (Sgr A*) and its extreme gravitational potential offers a unique possibility to study effects of general relativity.
+We use the stars in close orbits around the black hole, especially S2, to find deviations from Newtonian gravity and test general relativity in different ways.

-Measurement of gravitational redshift in the Galactic centre
+Measurement of Gravitational Redshift in the Galactic Center

-Sagittarius A* (SgrA*), the massive black hole in the center of our galaxy is at a distance of 27,000 light-years from earth and an apparent Schwarzschild radius of 53 µm, Sgr A* is the closest of its kind and the largest in the sky.
-It is surrounded by a cluster of high velocity stars called the S-stars whose trajectories are governed by the gravitational field of the black hole.
-We used the Very Large Telescope (VLT) instruments GRAVITY and SINFONI to follow the short (16y) orbit star S2/S-02 during its recent pericenter passage in may 2018, collecting astrometric and spectroscopic data, respectively.
-These joint data allowed for the first time a robust detection of the combined gravitational redshift and transverse Doppler effect on S2/S-02.
+With a distance of 27,000 light-years from earth and an apparent Schwarzschild radius of 53 µm, Sgr A* is the closest of its kind and the largest in the sky.
+It is surrounded by a cluster of high-velocity stars, called the S-stars, whose trajectories are governed by the gravitational field of the black hole.
+We used the Very Large Telescope (VLT) instruments GRAVITY and SINFONI to follow the short (16-year) orbit star S2 during its recent pericenter passage in May 2018, and collected astrometric and spectroscopic data, respectively.
+For the first time, these joint data allowed for a robust detection of the combined gravitational redshift and transverse Doppler effect on S2.

-Gravitational redshift is one of the three classical tests of General Relativity.
-Einstein's theory predicts that due to gravitational time dilation a light beam gets stretched to longer wavelengths by a gravitational field.
-The change in the wavelength of light from S2/S-02 is inconsistent with Newtonian predictions and in excellent agreement with Einstein's theory of general relativity.
+Gravitational redshift is one of the three classic tests of general relativity.
+Einstein's theory foresees that due to the gravitational time dilation, a light beam is stretched to longer wavelengths by a gravitational field.
+The observed change in the wavelength of light from S2 is inconsistent with Newtonian predictions and in excellent agreement with Einstein's general theory of relativity.
 On a technological level, the signature of general relativity here is purely spectroscopic.
 However, the excellent astrometry from GRAVITY is crucial, as it helps determine the orbital motion to a degree of precision that breaks the degenarcy between the gravitational redshift, and find a different Kepler orbit, mimicking the redshift signal.

 Einstein Equivalence Principle

 The star S2 experiences very strong changes in gravitational potential on its eccentric orbit around the supermassive black hole Sgr A*.
-In the three years leading up to the pericenter passage of S2, the gravitational potential experienced by the star changes by four orders of magnitude, which makes it a unique probe and allows to test the LPI.
-This is possible by observing the redshift from two different atomic lines, Hydrogen and Helium.
-During the pericenter passage we did not detect a different behavior of the two absorption lines, which allows us to put a limit on violations of the LPI to below 5%.
-While current tests on Earth are much more restrictive on that limit, our test in the galactic centre laboratory, using stellar spectra and a supermassive black hole, charts a completely untested potential regime.
+In the three years leading up to the pericenter passage of S2, the gravitational potential experienced by the star changes by four orders of magnitude, which makes it a unique probe and allows us to test the LPI.
+This is possible by observing the redshift from two different atomic lines, hydrogen and helium.
+During the pericenter passage, we did not detect a different behavior of the two absorption lines, which allows us to put a limit on violations of the LPI to below 5%.
+While current tests on Earth are much more restrictive on that limit, our test in the Galactic Center laboratory, using stellar spectra and a supermassive black hole, charts a completely untested potential regime.

-The spin of a black hole causes the entire spacetime in its vicinity to be dragged along with the black hole rotation.
-This frame-dragging, or Lens-Thirring effect is, however, a subtle quantity that affects the spacetime only in the immediate vicinity of the source of gravity.
-Therefore, in order to measure the spin of a black hole with stellar orbits, a star must have a trajectory that passes sufficiently close to the black hole.
-In the case of the Galactic centre massive black hole, Sgr A*, observed with GRAVITY/VLT, a star requires a certain combination of semi-major axis, aorb, and eccentricity, e, to enable a spin measurement based on a number of N observations within T years.
+The spin of a black hole causes the entire space-time in its vicinity to be dragged along with the black hole rotation.
+This frame-dragging or Lens-Thirring effect is, however, a subtle quantity that affects the space-time only in the immediate vicinity of the source of gravity.
+Therefore, in order to measure the spin of a black hole with stellar orbits, a star must have a trajectory that passes closely enough to the black hole.
+In the case of the Galactic Center massive black hole, Sgr A*, observed with GRAVITY/VLT, a star requires a certain combination of semimajor axis, aorb, and eccentricity, e, to enable a spin measurement based on a number of N observations within T years.
 S2 turns out to be too far away from the black hole.

-Spin measurement enabling stars are then expected on oribts with semimajor axes of a several hundred Schwarzschild radii.
-Using the current distributions of eccentricities and semimajor axes in the inner region of the Galactic centre, the estimated number of stars satisfying these conditions and bright enough to be seen is only about 0.12 for a 10y observing campain.
-Including radial velocity measurements with precision 50 km/s helps as this provides stronger constraints on the parameters and increases the number of expected stars by a factor of two (Waisberg et al. 2018, 2018MNRAS.476.3600W)
+Stars that enable spin measurement are then expected on orbits with semimajor axes of a several hundred Schwarzschild radii.
+Using the current distributions of eccentricities and semimajor axes in the inner region of the Galactic Center, the estimated number of stars satisfying these conditions and bright enough to be seen is only about 0.12 for a 10-year observing campaign.
+Including radial velocity measurements with a precision of 50 km/s helps as this provides stronger constraints on the parameters and increases the number of expected stars by a factor of two (Waisberg et al. 2018, 2018MNRAS.476.3600W)